POLITICIAN

 Icon of person Emily de Jongh-Elhage

-Emily Saïdy de Jongh-Elhage (born 7 December 1946) is a former Curaçaoan politician who served as the 27th prime minister of the Netherlands Antilles from 2006 until its dissolution in 2010.
+Emily Saïdy de Jongh-Elhage (born 7 December 1946) is a Curaçaoan former politician who served as the 27th prime minister of the Netherlands Antilles from 2006 until its dissolution in 2010.
 Following the 2010 Curaçao general election she was elected to parliament and served until her retirement in 2012.
 Read more on Wikipedia

-Her biography is available in different languages on Wikipedia.
-Emily de Jongh-Elhage is the 15,132nd most popular politician (up from 16,971st in 2019), the 110th most popular biography from Lebanon (up from 122nd in 2019) and the 45th most popular Lebanese Politician.
+Her biography is available in 18 different languages on Wikipedia (up from 17 in 2024).
+Emily de Jongh-Elhage is the 15,156th most popular politician (up from 16,961st in 2024), the 112th most popular biography from Lebanon (up from 122nd in 2019) and the 46th most popular Lebanese Politician.

 Memorability Metrics